Almost mathematics, Persistence module, and Tamarkin category: 1-dimensional APT correspondence

-\begin{RMK} Another way to understand the presence of almost math is that the sheafification makes $1_{(-\infty,0)}$ not being a compact object; but $\Lambda_\geq$ is compact as a $\Lambda_\geq$-module and non-compact as an almost module (in both graded or non-graded sense).
-And we verify here that what makes $1_{(-\infty,0)}$ to be non-compact is always almost-zero. \end{RMK}
+\begin{RMK} Another way to understand the presence of almost math is that the sheafification makes $1_{(-\infty,0)}$ fail to be compact; but $\Lambda_\geq$ is compact as a $\Lambda_\geq$-module and non-compact as an almost module (in both graded or non-graded sense).
+We verify here that what makes $1_{(-\infty,0)}$ non-compact is always almost zero. \end{RMK}